ccl0utier/TA-suricata/README.md

 ## Credits, References & Notes

-This add-on was loosely based on the original Add-on published on Splunkbase [here](https://splunkbase.splunk.com/app/2760).
+This add-on was loosely based on the original Add-on published by Anthony Tellez on Splunkbase [here](https://splunkbase.splunk.com/app/2760).

+High-level changes:

+- Update the `suricata_eve_tls` event type to be more restrictive
+- Reworked the DNS, TLS and Web field extractions and CIM normalization for better compliance
+- Added lookups for DNS RR Types and HTTP Statuses

- "Suricata" is a trademark*SURICATA* is a trademark of Open Information Security Foundation Inc. and they are in no way affiliated with this work.
+ "Suricata" is a trademark is a trademark of Open Information Security Foundation Inc. and they are in no way affiliated with this work.
 Any rights, title and interest in these trademarks remains solely with them.

 > Author: Christian Cloutier <ccloutier@splunk.com>